Technology in Global Health: An Instrument of Impact

 American Leprosy Missions is exploring innovative technologies to combat NTDs in a variety of ways:

-The HARP database, developed by ALM director of research and innovation, Dr. Sundeep Chaitanya, with the Blundell Group Laboratory at the University of Cambridge.
-Credit: ALM
+- A groundbreaking resource for analyzing drug resistance in leprosy, the HARP (Hansen’s disease Antimicrobial Resistance Profiles) database, developed by ALM director of research and innovation, Dr. Sundeep Chaitanya, in partnership with the Blundell Group Laboratory at the University of Cambridge.

 These various technology projects encompass both incremental, novel adaptations of existing ideas and disruptive new solutions.
 They’re often inspired by or adapted from others.
 But our innovations are always focused on people – on getting solutions to the people affected – because we believe every person matters.
 In the global health space, we share that conviction with all of you: this belief is what unites us in our creativity, ingenuity and innovative use of technology.